jethrolarson/fun-state/README.md

 FunState works with any react 16.8+ application.
 Usage without TypeScript works but isn't recommended.

 1. `npm install -S fun-state`
-2. Pick or create a component hold the FunState:
+2. Pick or create a component to hold the FunState:

 ```ts
 import {index} from 'accessors-ts';